Good afternoon ladies and gentlemen, welcome to the podcast The Lotusies for Friday, 1 August 2025.

 That led to her suspension.

-So that wasn't particularly good.
+So that's that wasn't particularly good.

 So what happened now?

-I'll tell you what happened last week.
+I'll tell you what happened in last week.

 So it started on the 24th of July.

-There were at least 14 dead in Thailand, civilian Thailand, including an eight-year-old boy.
+There were at least 14 dead in Thailand, civilian Thailand, including an eight year old boy.

 We only had posts from the Thai army and the Thai side.

-But there does seem to be lots of firing at civilian targets here.
+So all of it bear that with a pinch of salt, but there does seem to be lots of firing at civilian targets here.

 We have a gas station being hit.

-They're firing at essentially civilian targets.
+You can see here they're firing at essentially civilian targets.

-Then the Thai used their air force.
+The Thai use their air force.

 That's all the data we have access to, all the reports we have access to.